Opinion

 6

-MIT Student over 8 years ago
+MIT Student about 9 years ago

 This article is absolutely perfect.
 No innocent civilian should die but the media needs to stop pointing fingers at Israel for hurting civilians.
 They are defending themselves from terrorists, which they have every right to do.